kevaone/narwhallet/README.md

 **Upon launch Narwhallet will create the directory .narwhalllet within you're home directory.
 You're wallets, address book, settings and cache are saved here.**

-After initial launch of narwhallet.py, Narwhallet Web may be launched.

-python3 ./narwhallet_web.py

-Once web launched can navigate to http://localhost:8099/

 It is also highly recommended you run your own instance of ElectrumX.
 If you have large wallets or large number of wallets you will probably be throttled updating against public peers; Running your own ElectrumX you can adjust for your needs.

 Can download ElectrumX here: https://github.com/kevacoin-project/electrumx